handsome-code/grunt-awssum-deploy/README.md

 #### options.connections
 Type: `Integer`

+#### options.nocache
+Type: `String`

+Array of filepaths to apply s3 metadata Cache-Control max-age=0 to.
+Useful for preventing caching when using s3 with Cloudfront

 How many concurrent connections to keep open while uploading to S3.
 Defaults to **3**.

 #### Note